Constantine III (Western Roman emperor): Fall

-In 411 Honorius appointed a new general, Flavius Constantius, who took the Army of Italy over the Alps into Gaul in another attempt to suppress Constantine.
+In 411 Honorius appointed a new general, Constantius, who took the Army of Italy over the Alps into Gaul in another attempt to suppress Constantine.
 Constantius arrived at Arles while Gerontius was outside the city.
 Many of Gerontius's troops deserted to Constantius and Gerontius retreated to Hispania with the remainder.
 There, in a hopeless position, Gerontius committed suicide.
 Constantius's army took over the siege.
-Meanwhile Edobichus raised troops in northern Gaul amongst the Franks and Alamanni, combined them with those of the Army of Gaul still loyal to Constantine and marched to Constantine's assistance.
+Meanwhile, Edobichus raised troops in northern Gaul among the Franks and Alamanni, combined them with those of the Army of Gaul still loyal to Constantine and marched to Constantine's assistance.
 Constantius defeated this force in an ambush.
 Constantine, his hopes fading after the troops guarding the Rhine abandoned him to support yet another claimant to the imperial throne, the Gallo-Roman Jovinus, surrendered to Constantius along with his surviving son Julian.
 Despite a promise of safe passage, and Constantine's assumption of clerical office, Constantius imprisoned the former soldier and had him and Julian beheaded in either August or September 411.
 His head was mounted on a pole and presented to Emperor Honorius on 18 September.
 It was later displayed outside Carthage, as was that of Julian.

 Aftermath

 Constantius withdrew in the face of Jovinus's forces.
 The modern historian Peter Heather describes the Roman Army of Gaul as emerging from Constantine's wars "in tatters".
 In 413 a Visigoth army under Athaulf, who was now allied with Honorius, suppressed Jovinus's revolt.
 Constantius took over Stilicho's role as the main power in the Western Empire and generalissimo.
 He was broadly able to recover the situation for the central authorities and to enable reconstruction.
-Gaul was pacified, the rebellion in Amorica was quashed and the area brought back under Roman control, the barbarians in Hispania were in large part subdued and the Visigoths were settled on land in Aquitaine as Roman allies.
+Gaul was pacified, the rebellion in Armorica was quashed and the area brought back under Roman control, the barbarians in Hispania were in large part subdued and the Visigoths were settled on land in Aquitaine as Roman allies.
 Roman rule never returned to Britain after Constantine stripped its defences.
 In 417 Constantius married Honorius's sister, Galla Placidia.
-On 8 February 421, Honorius made Constantius co-emperor under himself.
+On 8 February 421 Honorius made Constantius co-emperor under himself.
 Constantius reigned only seven months, dying on 2 September.
 Honorius then ruled alone until his death in 423, whereupon Constantius's son, Valentinian III, assumed the throne.